 Symptoms depend on the type of compression you have.
 Generally, we think there are three varieties of compression:

-• Neurogenic compression is caused by pinching of the brachial plexus nerves leading to pins and needles, numbness, and clumsiness or weakness of the hand.
-Sometimes pain can extend to the chest, under the armpit, or head.
+• Neurogenic compression is caused by the pinching of the brachial plexus nerves, leading to symptoms such as pins and needles, numbness, clumsiness, or weakness in the hand.
+Sometimes pain can extend to the chest, under the armpit, or to the head.

-• Arterial compression is caused by compression of the large artery or subclavian vein, producing coldness, numbness, and pain in the finger.
+• Arterial compression is caused by the compression of a large artery or the subclavian vein, resulting in coldness, numbness, and pain in the finger.

-• Venous compression caused by pressure on the bog vein leading to swelling of the arm, an increase in the size of chest veins, and a heavy sensation in the arm
+• Venous compression caused by pressure on the vein leads to swelling of the arm, an increase in the size of chest veins, and a heavy sensation in the arm.

-Generally, we suggest a thorough examination to confirm our thinking and exclude other causes.
-Firstly, we start with a complete neck, arm, and wrist assessment.
+Generally, we recommend a thorough examination to confirm our assessment and rule out other potential causes.
+Firstly, we begin with a comprehensive evaluation of the neck, arm, and wrist.
 Pressing on the compressed structures in the neck or chest can produce symptoms.
-Next, we use a group of tests (Roo’s and Adson’s tests) to check the strength of the wrist pulse in certain arm positions.
+Next, we use a group of tests, including Roos’ and Adson’s tests, to assess the strength of the wrist pulse in various arm positions.
 A loss of a wrist pulse suggests TOS.
-Also, nerve testing is essential to look for a pinched nerve and other causes of your symptoms.
+Additionally, nerve testing is crucial for identifying a pinched nerve and other potential causes of your symptoms.

-Generally, tests such as MRI of the neck and outlet, nerve studies, and blood vessel studies are done.
-Sometimes, a local anesthetic injection near the neck can help localise the pressure site.
+Generally, tests such as MRI of the neck and outlet, nerve studies, and vascular studies are performed.
+Sometimes, a local anaesthetic injection near the neck can help localise the pressure site.

 testing for thoracic outlet obstruction